gedonizr6/noop/strategy.md

 - staying unnoticed
  - e.g. hidden manipulation
 - covering tracks
- - memory (re-)writing
+ - e.g. memory (re-)writing
 - desociallize
  - e.g. to overplace all the blames to the victim
 - creating and multiplying the victim's doubts
-- deminish the victim's will
+- deminish the victim's will and initative
+- induce the feeling of extreme oldness to the victim